-Broonzy was just one of thousands of black recording artists who helped fuel the phenomenon of race records between 1920 and 1940.
-But though these artists pioneered new sounds in blues, jazz and gospel, most labored for no recognition and little pay
+Broonzy was just one of the thousands of black recording artists who helped fuel the phenomenon of race records between 1920 and 1940.
+But though these artists pioneered new sounds in blues, jazz and gospel, most labored for no recognition and little pay.

 At the time, America had segregated schools and buses.
 Black people had to watch movies and theatrical performances from hot, dirty balconies and were excluded from much of white culture, especially in the Jim Crow South.
 And even popular culture was segregated.
 “Race” media—music, films, and publications—was created by and for African-Americans, and white audiences seldom knew or cared about these creative art forms.